Pilot Collaborative Support

 The Pilot Collaborative Support program is a new grant to encourage and support collaboration between geographic and artistic spaces in our region.

-• Projects must include two 501(c)3s, government entities, or universities.
+• Projects must include two 501(c)3s, government entities, or schools.

 • Applicants must each apply separately for up to $12,500.
 The applications will be considered together and either both awarded or neither.
 Grant money will be issued to each applicant separately.